 When a stain or spill happens on a mattress, you should immediately remove and wash all bedding including the mattress cover.
-If the mattress surface has become dirty or soiled, you can try using an upholstery shampoo.
+If the mattress surface has become dirty or soiled, you can try using upholstery shampoo.
 Following the directions exactly, use the upholstery shampoo to clean dirt and soil from your mattress surface.

-Alternatively, you can mix a mild dish soap with water until suds form.
+Alternatively, you can mix mild dish soap with water until suds form.
 Apply the dry suds only to the soiled area using a sponge.
 Wipe the area with a sponge that has had warm water wrung from it.
 Try not to allow the interior padding of the mattress to get wet.
 Allow the area to dry thoroughly.
 If the temperature is warm enough, you can dry a mattress quickly outside.
 You can also use a fan blowing across the mattress surface to make sure that it dries quickly.